 More information can be found here

 The Nationaal Archief's reading room is closed on Monday, Saturday and Sunday.
-The reading room is open on Tuesdays from 10am to 9pm and from Wednesday to Friday from 10am to 5pm.
+The reading room is open on Tuesday to Friday: 10.00-17.00.

 The reading room of the Nationaal Archief is accessible for free to all visitors.
 However, a visitors pass is recquired when entering the reading room.
 These passes can be requested at the information desk on presentation of a valid passport.